 Authoritarian thinking rests upon the idea that the individual is powerless (hence the need for a strong leader).
 Disempowerment (learned helplessness) of the authoritarian follower is at the core of authoritarianism and it dictates that no individual is in control of his outcomes.
 This notion clashes with the idea of merit-based reward.

 Learned helplessness is not just internalised by authoritarian minds – it is also projected at others.
-Concern for others – and in particular, deeming them incapable for caring for themselves – is a less obvious symptom of the same thinking.
+Concern for others – and in particular, deeming them incapable of caring for themselves – is a less obvious manifestation of the same thinking.
 Either way, the notion that someone wants to / expects us to rely on individual efforts is outrageous for both kinds of authoritarians.

 4. Zero-sum world

 Competition in a market of voluntary trade may inherently also be cooperation, but authoritarian minds will always see the cut-throat element only.
 Job creation is an alien concept when your metrics are tons of dirt to move mindlessly.
 (Your way forward is to move it slowly or, indeed, with a spoon, if you are to create more jobs.)